-Surgery of the Heart and Blood Vessels

-Patients undergoing total body perfusion for open-heart surgery should receive an initial dose of not less than 150 units of heparin sodium per kilogram of body weight.
-Frequently, a dose of 300 units of heparin sodium per kilogram of body weight is used for procedures estimated to last less than 60 minutes, or 400 units per kilogram for those estimated to last longer than 60 minutes

-Low-Dose Prophylaxis of Postoperative Thromboembolism

-A number of well-controlled clinical trials have A number of well-controlled clinical trials have demonstrated that low-dose heparin prophy-laxis, given just prior to and after surgery, will reduce the incidence of postoperative deep vein thrombosis in the legs (as measured by the I-125 fibrinogen technique and venography) and of clinical pulmonary embolism.
+Surgery of the Heart and Blood Vessels Patients undergoing total body perfusion for open-heart surgery should receive an initial dose of not less than 150 units of heparin sodium per kilogram of body weight.
+Frequently, a dose of 300 units of heparin sodium per kilogram of body weight is used for procedures estimated to last less than 60 minutes, or 400 units per kilogram for those estimated to last longer than Low-Dose Prophylaxis of Postoperative Thromboembolism A number of well-controlled clinical trials have demonstrated that low-dose heparin prophylaxis, given just prior to and after surgery, will reduce the incidence of postoperative deep vein thrombosis in the legs (as measured by the I-125 fibrinogen technique and venography) and of clinical pulmonary embolism.
 The most widely used dosage has been 5,000 units 2 hours before surgery and 5,000 units every 8 to 12 hours thereafter for seven days or until the patient is fully ambulatory, whichever is longer.
-The heparin is fully ambulatory, whichever is longer.
-The heparin is given by deep subcutaneous injection in the arm or abdomen with a fine nee-dle (25 to 26 gauge) to minimize tissue trauma.
+The heparin is given by deep subcutaneous injection in the arm or abdomen with a fine needle (25 to 26 gauge) to minimize tissue trauma.
 A concentrated solution of heparin sodium is recommended.
-Such prophylaxis should be recommended. reserved for patients over the age of 40 who are undergoing major surgery.
-Patients with bleed-ing disorders and those having neurosurgery, spinal anesthesia, eye surgery or potentially sanguineous operations should be excluded, sanguineous operations should be excluded, as well as patients receiving oral anticoagulants or platelet-active drugs (see WARNINGŠ).
+Such prophylaxis should be reserved for patients over the age of 40 who are undergoing major surgery.
+Patients with bleeding disorders and those having neurosurgery, spinal anesthesia, eye surgery or potentially sanguineous operations should be excluded, as well as patients receiving oral anticoagulants or platelet-active drugs (see WARNINGS).
 The value of such prophylaxis in hip surgery has not been established.
 The possibility of increased bleeding during surgery or postoperatively should be borne in mind.
-If such bleeding occurs, discontinuance of heparin and neutral-ization with protamine sulfate are advisable.
-If clinical exidence of thromboembolism develops ization with protamine sulfate are advisable.
+If such bleeding occurs, discontinuance of heparin and neutralization with protamine sulfate are advisable.
 If clinical evidence of thromboembolism develops despite low-dose prophylaxis, full therapeutic doses of anticoagulants should be given unless contraindicated.
-All patients should be screened prior to heparinization to rule out bleeding dis-orders, and monitoring should be performed with appropriate coagulation tests just prior to surgery.
-Coagulation test values should be nor-mal or only slightly elevated.
-There is usually no need for daily monitoring of the effect of lowneed for daily monitoring of the effect of low-dose heparin in patients with normal coagulation parameters
+All patients should be screened prior to heparinization to rule out bleeding disorders, and monitoring should be performed with appropriate coagulation tests just prior to surgery.
+Coagulation test values should be norsurgery.
+Coagulation lest values should be nor-mal or only slightly elevated.
+There is usually no need for daily monitoring of the effect of low-dose heparin in patients with normal coagula- Extracorporeal Dialysis Follow equipment manufacturers' operating directions carefully Blood Transfusion Addition of 400 to 600 USP units per 100 mL of whole blood is usually employed to prevent coagulation.
+Usually, 7,500 USP units of heparin sodium are added to 100 mL of 0.9% Sodium Chloride Injection, USP (or 75,000 USP units/1,000 mL of 0.9% Sodium Chloride Injection, USP) and mixed; from this sterile solution, 6 to 8 mL are added per 100 mL of whole blood.
+Laboratory Samples Addition of 70 to 150 units of heparin sodium per 10 to 20 mL sample of whole blood is usually employed to prevent coagulation of the sample Leukocyte counts should be performed on heparinized blood within two hours after addition of the heparin.
+Heparinized blood should not be used for isoagglutinin, complement, or erythrocyte fragility tests or platelet counts HOW SUPPLIED: